watterott/SilentStepStick/docs/FAQ.md

 ## Is it possible to connect the CFG pins from different SilentStepSticks?
 It is possible to connect the CFG pins from two or more driver boards.
 However then the pin state can only be GND (low) or VIO (high).
-The open state (unconnected) is not possible in this configuration.
+The open state (unconnected) on TMC21xx drivers is not possible in this configuration.

 ## Why is the Trinamic driver chip on the bottom PCB side?